arcus/note_deidentification/annotation_guidelines.md

 For location information that can't be described with the more specific labels, just use LOCATION.

-When the a location is NOT related to the patient (or relatives, employer, or household members of the patient) or to the healthcare providers or facilities providing care (including past, present, or future care), then it should also be checked as "[NonIdentifying](#nonindentifying)".
+When the a location is NOT related to the patient (or relatives, employer, or household members of the patient) or to the healthcare providers or facilities providing care (including past, present, or future care), then it should also be checked as "[GenericTemplate](#generictemplate)".
-For example, "Pt correctly identified **Paris**<!-- style="background-color: rgba(var(--color-highlight), .2)" --> as the capital of **France**<!-- style="background-color: rgba(var(--color-highlight), .2)" --> but failed two other cognitive checks" should have the label LOCATION on the two spans indicated, but each should also be checked as "NonIdentifying".
+For example, "Pt correctly identified **Paris**<!-- style="background-color: rgba(var(--color-highlight), .2)" --> as the capital of **France**<!-- style="background-color: rgba(var(--color-highlight), .2)" --> but failed two other cognitive checks" should have the label LOCATION on the two spans indicated, but each should also be checked as "GenericTemplate".

 ### DATES